 Designed mainly to satisfy the needs of players with limited mobility, Xbox Adaptive Controller is a standardized hub for devices that assists in making games more accessible.
 The button, joystick, and trigger inputs are controlled with assistance devices connected through 3.5 mm cables and USB ports.
 However, please note that these types of tools are sold separately.

-The device was created from scratch through a partnership between Microsoft and the AbleGamers Charity, The Cerebral Palsy Foundation, SpecialEffect, Warfighter Engaged, and several members of the community.
+The device was created from scratch through a partnership between Microsoft and the AbleGamers Charity, The Cerebral Palsy Foundation, SpecialEffect, Warfighter Engaged, and several community members.
 Contributions from these groups have helped shape the design, functionality, and packaging of the Xbox Adaptive Controller.

 However, what is truly interesting is how the company is attempting to expand its reach as a service further.
 It offers the ability to play worldwide without a console through Xbox Cloud Gaming (though still in beta).
 You can enjoy different titles available at its stores through a compatible device.
-This not only allows you to access games even if you don’t own a console but also would allow games to be played on more accessible platforms according to the user type.
+This allows you to access games even if you don’t own a console so that the games can be played on more accessible platforms according to the user type.

 Although PlayStation and Xbox find themselves at the top of the video game industry, there are also different software and technologies available that not only open doors to inclusion through accessibility but also through learning by way of knowledge incorporation methods.
 This is the case with Magic Keys VR, which teaches you piano through virtual reality, as well as other previous cases such as Guitar Strummer.

 Of course, these and other similar proposals largely depend on the creativity of the developers.
 It is undoubtedly important to include the participation of people with different disabilities to broaden the spectrum of options and enable video games to continue to make inclusion a viable path forward.